infinityworks/snow-cannon/README.md

 Environments are separated using Terraform workspaces.
 Each workspace has its own remote state file and the module `./terraform-config/` dynamically passes the correct AWS profile and Snowflake account details based upon the workspace selected.

-Each environment's config can be added to `terraform-config/providers.tf` and the workspace name must correspond exactly to the environment's map within this file.
+Each environment's config can be added to `terraform-config/providers.tf` and the workspace name must correspond exactly to the environment's map/key within this file.

     locals {
       environment = {